Memeplexx/olik/docs/readme-write.md

 store(s => s.some.value).replaceWith('hello', 'MyComponent');
 ```
 Instead of always typing a user-defined string (such as 'MyComponent') you could make use of the `__filename` node variable which will automatically return the directory path of the current file.
-For Angular-CLI users, there is a little work to set this up, but still well worth the time.
+For Angular-CLI users, there is a little extra work to set this up, but its still well worth the time.
 Check out this [guide on using the `__filename` variable within the Angular CLI](./readme-ng-tags.md)